-

 Gozo Shioda 塩田 剛三 was a prominent aikido master and the founder of the Yoshinkan style of aikido.
 Despite his small stature, standing at 154cm and weighing 46 kg, he is known as the “Unworldly Budoka” 不世出の武道家 in Japan.
 Shioda was born on September 9, 1915, in Tokyo, Japan.
 His early exposure to martial arts included Kendo and Judo, in which he excelled, achieving a 3rd dan in Judo during secondary school.
 His proficiency instilled confidence in his martial art skills.
 In 1932, doubts arose as he observed Ueshiba and his disciples practicing Aikido, questioning its authenticity.
 Ueshiba himself noticed Shioda’s uncertainty and invited him for a personal practice session.…

 Tanto 短刀, which literally means “short sword”, is a traditional Japanese knife typically single-edged and between 15 and 30 cm in length.
 The earliest tanto dates back to the Heian period (794-1185), where it was primarily used for outdoor activities like hunting and fishing.
 Over time, the tanto became more widely used as a weapon by the samurai class.
-Samurai typically carried two swords – a full-size katana 刀 (daito 大刀) and an 30-60 cm intermediate-size wakizashi 脇差 (shoto 小刀).
-However, in some cases, they may have also carried a tanto in place of a wakizashi.
-Tanto was particularly useful in close-quarters combat in confined spaces and was often used…
+Samurai typically carried two swords – a full-size katana 刀 and a 30-60 cm intermediate-size wakizashi 脇差.
+However, in some cases, they may also have carried a tanto in place of a wakizashi.
+The tanto was particularly useful in close-quarters combat in confined spaces and was often employed for quick, decisive…

 Kuzushi – The Subtlety of Unbalancing Your Opponent in Aikido